CoLab-Glasgow/Coconut/README.md

 On Mac, you can download Xcode from Apple store and use Command Line Tool and then choose C++ in the Language section.

-### Download the library ###

-click on a green "Code" download button which is visible on the right.
-Choose the Download ZIP option from the Code pull-down menu.

 ### Linking Typestate Library to source file: ###

 Unzip the Download file and then include the library to the file by this comand